For Those Looking To Make Fast Money Illegally, Stolen Property Gets The Job Done. But It Doesn’t End There.

 That’s a sure sign you are away when your trash bins are left out for 2 weeks.

-He also will mow the lawn for us, water the plants and has access to our home if needed in the case of an emergency.
+He will also mow the lawn for us, water the plants, and have access to our home if needed in the case of an emergency.

 If you are a homeowner who hides a key under the front door mat, in the mailbox, or under a pot or plant around the property, don’t.